microsoft/azure-pipelines-tasks/docs/yaml.md

 ## Non Goals

-- **Round Trip**: We will not round trip and keep yaml and web edits in sync.
+- **Round Trip**: We will not round trip the process and keep yaml and web edits in sync.
 Pick how you want to work.

 ## Related Topics

 [Tools](tools.md): Build and test yaml can define which toolset version to build with.
-Matrix option available in tests.
+The language knows which tools has to work with.

 [Task Versions](preview.md): Yaml allows reference to task including major locked version.